 For the economic revival, the country is focusing on self-sufficiency in terms of power resources as well.
 In the mission to increase the GDP, the Atmanirbhar Abhiyan package will have extended support from the top solar manufacturers in the country.

-The solar power system is certainly the future power for a country like India.
+The solar power system for home is certainly the future power for a country like India.
 Having an abundance of its primary resource, India can have up to 60 GW of solar manufacturing capacity by the end of 2024.
-With the least environmental impact, solar energy, along with other renewable resources like the tidal and wind power, is now widely opted as the alternate power resource.
+With the least environmental impact, solar energy, along with other renewable resources like tidal and wind power, is now widely opted as the alternate power resource.
 Residential customers convert to solar power, primarily to manage their high grid-electricity bills.

 As R K Singh, Minister of Power and Renewable Energy mentioned, the government’s decision to shift its focus to protecting domestic manufacturers to the imposition of customs duties would soon help the industry to widen its long-term investments and commitments.
 The customs duty on solar power imports starting 20% from August is designed to increase up to 30-35%.